 Maitake (Grifola frondosa)

 Native to the mountain forests of Northeastern Japan, maitake mushrooms are also known as phantom mushrooms because of their rare presence in the wild.
 This potent mushroom has been used traditionally for centuries as a medicinal mushroom before modern cultivation techniques, which make this rare mushroom readily available.
-Maitake is one of the more commonly used culinary mushrooms with a history of immune-boosting benefits.
-It has a long history of use in traditional Chinese medicine.
-It is thought to act as an immunomodulator, as some of the components may benefit immune support.* Maitake may also protect humans against a variety of viruses.
+Maitake may support immune health through its polysaccharide content, which helps regulate immune system activity.*

 Shiitake (Lentinula edodes)